OGRECave/ogre/Docs/src/rtss.md

 @par SubRenderStateFactory
 As the name suggests, sub render state factories are factories that produce sub render states.
 Each factory generates a specific SRS.
 @par
-These type of components are note worthy for 2 reason.
+These type of components are noteworthy for two reasons.
 The first and obvious one is that they allow the system to generate new SRSs for the materials it is asked to generate.
 The second reason is that they perform as script readers and writers allowing the system to create specific or specialized SRSs per material.

 ## Initializing the system